 The District provides incentives for practices that protect and improve the quality of water resources located in the District’s jurisdictional area.
 Landowners, citizen groups and local units of government can request financial and technical assistance through the cost share programs for implementation of conservation practices.
 Compensation for practices implemented depends on whether the category (residential, commercial, or agricultural) and type of practice being applied for.

-With direction from the Farmer-Led Council, the District is promoting a new cost-share opportunity to farmers for variable rate application.
+In addition, the District’s Farmer-Led Council is promoting a cost-share opportunity to farmers for variable rate application.
 This cost-share opportunity is designed to promote nutrient management in the watershed.
 Limited funds are available.
-The application deadline is December 31st, 2016.
-For more information click here: FLC Cost Share Fact Sheet.
+For more information visit the FLC Cost Share page.

 You can receive up to $250 for installing certain water quality practices at your home; get started by filling out an application today!